Queen Mary 2 current position

 Review of Queen Mary 2

-Launched in 2004, RMS Queen Mary 2 cruise ship is the oldest and most famous of all Cunard liners, with fleet mates MS Queen Victoria (2007) and MS Queen Elizabeth (2010).
-Cunard's newest liner will enter service in 2022.
+The 2004-built RMS Queen Mary 2 cruise ship is the oldest and most famous of all Cunard liners, with fleetmates MS Queen Victoria (2007) and MS Queen Elizabeth (2010).
+Cunard's newest ship (TBN) is planned to enter service in 2022.

 History - construction and ownership